AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/android/advanced-features-and-customizations/theme-related.md

 Android uses its own platform features to create `values-night` resource files in the `res` directory.
 The Android system will use the corresponding resource package as the system switches between light and dark colors.

 UIKit defines a set of basic colors to meet the needs of the UIKit's own theme colors.
-If you want to customize the colors, create a new `values-night` folder in your project, copy the `chat_colors.xml` file into this folder, and then modify the basic colors in it.
+If you want to customize the colors, create a new `values-night` folder in your project, copy the `ease_colors.xml` file into this folder, and then modify the basic colors in it.

 ## Switch to a built-in theme